bobbynagra92/be-news-api/README.md

 This repo is the backend part of my news app.
 You can view the completed project at https://bbb-news.netlify.app/ .
 You can find the frontend code for the project at https://github.com/bobbynagra92/nc-news .

 The news app uses JavaScript with Node.js to create API endpoints which are then accessed by the frontend.
-The API can be accessed at https://be-news-api-m2rq.onrender.com .
+The API can be accessed at https://be-news-api-m2rq.onrender.com/api .
+The link provides a list of all the endpoints which exist for the project.

 The app uses JavaScript with Node.js and Express.
 Testing has been carried out using Jest and Supertest.